Smilin-Dominator/mysql-and-python-billing/README.md

 - check_file_integrity
     - Set `check_file_integrity=True` if you want the program to check if the password and hash file have been tampered with **while they're not deleted**.
     - Set `check_file_integrity=False` if you don't want the program to check if the password and hash files have been tampered with while they're not deleted.
       > Regardless Of What You Choose, If One Of The Two Aforementioned Files Are Absent, It'll Detect It And Recover.
+- transactions
+    - Set this to true to use Transactions instead of cash.
+    - If selected, it'll display a 7th option in main.py
+    - This will allow you to modify who's transfered or not
+    - Even if you change it back to Cash, your progress with the transfers will not be affected.
+- vat
+    - Set to true to add 15% VAT to the bill, if false, it'll just show the grand total.